Optimal Dynamical Frames

 \begin{proof} [Proof of Theorem \ref{existencia}] If $T\in\cF_\HH$, by $(i)$ of Theorem \ref{cms}, we have that there exists a Hilbert space $\KK$ and a model space $N\subseteq H^2_\KK$ such that $T=VA_NV^{-1}$ where $V:N\to\HH$ is an isomorphism.
-As $A_N\in\cF^p_N$ by Proposition \ref{basicparseval}, applying Proposition \ref{prop:parseval-ida} to $A_N$ says that $A_N$ is a contraction with strongly stable adjoint.
-But then $T$ is similar to a contraction and it also has a strongly stable adjoint.
+As $A_N\in\cF^p_N$ by Proposition \ref{basicparseval}, applying Proposition \ref{prop:parseval-ida} to $A_N$ yields that $A_N$ is a contraction with strongly stable adjoint.
+But then $T$ is similar to a contraction and its adjoint is strongly stable.

 Assume now that $T$ is similar to a contraction $L:\HH_1\to\HH_1$ and $T^*$ is strongly stable.
 Thus $T=C^{-1}LC$ for an isomorphism $C:\HH\to\HH_1$.
 Then, we have $(L^{*})^n=(C^*)^{-1}(T^*)^nC^*$ for all $n\geqslant0$, and thus $L^{*}$ is also strongly stable.
 Therefore, applying Proposition \ref{prop:parseval-vuelta} to $L$, we have that $L\in\cF^{p}_{\HH_1}$.
 Finally, since $T$ and $L$ are similar, we can use Proposition \ref{similares} to conclude that $T\in\cF_\HH$. \end{proof}